• 15 Executive Drive, Suite 6, Fairview Heights, IL 62208

 The Last Line of Defense

-Most importantly, Access Control systems keep out those who don’t belong.
-A high-tech security measure that cannot be under valued in today’s society.
-Imagine the worst, a workplace shooter incident.
-It is a terrible reality, but Access Control can potentially help minimize these scenarios.
+Most importantly, Access Control systems keep out those who don’t belong; a proven, high-tech security measure that cannot be under valued in today’s society.

-Increase Your Control and Security
+Take Control & Increase Your Building Security

 Founded in 1969, PASS Security is headquartered in St. Louis, MO. and Fairview Heights, IL.
-We are a full-service electronic security systems integrator providing expertise in intrusion detection, video surveillanceaccess control systemsLIVE video monitoring for businesses, large commercial and enterprise operations.
+We are a full-service electronic security systems integrator providing expertise in intrusion detection, video security camera surveillanceaccess control systemsLIVE video monitoring for businesses, large commercial and enterprise operations.
 PASS also serves the residential sector with innovative SMART home automation products and services.
 We provide our customers with system design, engineering, installation, maintenance and monitoring services through our 24/7 local UL Listed Central Monitoring Station.

 Additional Business Security Solutions We Offer